 The pupils talk confidently about their role in setting the class behaviour expectations and are clear about the sanctions and rewards, understand the difference between right and wrong and the importance of fairness

-How can you become a member of the Junior Leadership Team?
+How can you become a member of the School Council?